ZacSweers/SpursGifs_xposterbot/README.md

 SpursGifs_xposterbot
 ====================

-Reddit bot I wrote while sitting bored in a hotel room for x-posting gifs/vines/gyfcats from /r/coys to /r/SpursGifs.
+Reddit bot I started writing while sitting bored in a hotel room for x-posting gifs/vines/gyfcats from /r/coys to /r/SpursGifs.

 # Basic flow
 - Runs on Heroku, using the free scheduler.
 Checking once/hour for now.
-- Xposts to /r/SpursGifs (converts to gfycat first if it's a gif)
+- Xposts to /r/SpursGifs (converts to gfycat first if it's a gif or vine)
 - Comments on the new post giving credit to the OP
 - Comments on the original post linking the x-posted submission